cylondata/twister2/docs/tutorial/developing.md

 ```

 If you are using our testbed cluster “Echo”,
-* Login to your account
+1. Login to your account in Echo
-* Change you directory to  twister2/twister2/bazel-bin/scripts/package/twister2-0.1.0/
+2. Change you directory to  ```twister2/twister2/bazel-bin/scripts/package/twister2-0.1.0/```
-* Run the command above.
+4. Run the command above.

 You can check the status of the submitted job through the dashboard provided by the resource scheduler.
 For our Echo Cluster the addresses are;